sashrika15/NutriTrack/README.md

 git clone https://github.com/sashrika15/NutriTrack.git
 ```

-### To run:
+### To run
-Download the weights from this [link](https://drive.google.com/drive/folders/1sLLBavhrrbTwswa_Fza4hSNx_uEGyctg?usp=sharing) and place into logs folder in NutriTrack, then run the following command
+Change you directory to NutriTrack, then run the following command

 ```
 streamlit run app.py